Indianapolis Colts vs. Tennessee Titans NFL Week 8 Odds, Plays and Insights for October 31, 2021

 Over/under insights

-- Indianapolis and its opponents have scored at least 51 points only two times this year.
+- Indianapolis has combined with its opponents to score more than 51 points just twice this season.

 - The combined points per game average of the two teams, 51.7, is 0.7 points greater than Sunday's over/under.

-- The 44.7 combined points per game that these two squads have allowed this season are 6.3 fewer than the 51 total in this contest.

-- Colts games have an average total of 45.8 points this season, 5.2 fewer than Sunday's over/under.

-- The 51.3 PPG average total in Titans games this season is 0.3 points more than this game's over/under.
+- The average total in Colts games this season is 45.8, 5.2 points fewer than Sunday's over/under of 51.

+- In 2020, games involving the Titans have averaged a total of 51.3 points, 0.3 more than the set over/under in this contest.

 Colts stats and trends

-- Indianapolis has six wins against the spread in seven games this year.

-- The Colts covered the spread in their only game when favored by 2.5 points or more.
+- This season, the Colts won ATS in their only game as a favorite of 3 points or more.

-- Indianapolis has gone over the point total in 50% of its opportunities this year (four times over eight games with a set point total).
+- Indianapolis' games this year have eclipsed the over/under in 50% of its opportunities (four times in eight games with a set point total).

-- When Indianapolis scores more than 23.4 points, it is 6-0 against the spread and 3-2 overall.
+- Indianapolis is 6-0 against the spread and 3-2 overall this season when the team notches more than 23.4 points.

-- When Indianapolis churns out more than 376.9 yards, the team is 2-0 against the spread and 1-1 overall.
+- When Indianapolis totals more than 376.9 yards, the team is 2-0 against the spread and 1-1 overall.

-- This year, the Colts have seven turnovers, one fewer than the Titans have takeaways (8).
+- The Colts have seven giveaways this season, while the Titans have eight takeaways.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Indianapolis' matchup with the Titans.